Allavaz/pitana/README.md

 - Node.js
 - Discord.js
-- MongoDB, for storing ban logs
+- MongoDB, for storing ban logs, and auto unban tasks
-- Windows Task Scheduler, for when bans expire
 - and Luxon, to work with dates and durations